 VPN vs Tor vs dVPN - What are the real differences?

-Tor is a project designed to protect users since 2002.
-It’s an open-source browser which enables anonymous communication online.
-It was first developed by Syverson and computer scientists Roger Dingledine and Nick Mathewson, who originally called it The Onion Routing (Tor) project, due to its “layers” of encryption.
+Tor is a privacy project that launched in 2002.
+It’s an open-source and free browser that enables anonymous communication online.
+It was first developed by Syverson and computer scientists Roger Dingledine and Nick Mathewson, who originally called it The Onion Router (Tor) project, due to its “layers” of encryption.

 Tor browser and VPNs are similar in their aims but not in their technological approach.
-While both will hide your identity and ensure your browsing activity is kept private and encrypted, there are certain advantages and disadvantages to each.
+While both are great at hiding your identity and ensure your browsing activity is kept private and encrypted, there are certain advantages and disadvantages to each.
 That’s why using the two systems together is your safest bet for securing your digital privacy.

 How Tor works